philschatz/philschatz.github.io/_posts/2013-06-03-github-bookeditor.md

 title: Building an eBook using GitHub
 ---

-At [Connexions](http://cnx.org) we build textbooks.
+At [Connexions](http://cnx.org) we build free textbooks.
 To do it we have roughly 4 services:

 - Published Repository (Published Books)
 - Authoring Repository (Drafts)